MI-FraunhoferIWM/KG2AAS-prototype/README.md

 json_ld = json.loads(result)
 ```

-The output is an AAS serialized in JSON-LD.
+The output of this step is an AAS serialized in JSON-LD.

-#### 1.1.2 JSON LD Framing
+### 1.2.2 JSON LD Framing

 The JSON LD context is used for framing the resulting AAS in JSON LD from the previous step into the official AAS JSON Schema according.